PyAbel/PyAbel/README.rst

 Transform Methods
 -----------------

 The outcome of the numerical Abel Transform depends on the exact method used.
-So far, PyAbel includes the following `transform methods <http://pyabel.readthedocs.org/en/latest/transform_methods.html>`_:
+So far, PyAbel includes the following |transform methods|:

 	1. ``basex`` - Gaussian basis set expansion of Dribinski and co-workers.